 Selected Works—Section 2

-In the 2020-21 school year, there will be no physical portfolios.
-Students will submit digital images of their work and commentary online to demonstrate skillful synthesis of materials, processes, and ideas:
+Students submit digital images of their work and commentary online to demonstrate skillful synthesis of materials, processes, and ideas:

-- 5 digital images of works with commentary identifying the materials, processes, and ideas used.
+- 5 works with commentary identifying the materials, processes, and ideas used.

 - Works may come from the Sustained Investigation section, but they do not have to.